Find answers to common advising questions.

 Students in the Kinesiology major or Exercise Sport Science minor may not use S/U grading any required course (including prerequisites for major/minor required courses).
 Kinesiology students may, however, use S/U grading for Bacc Core classes and electives (including courses offered by their major or minor department), if not required for the major or minor.

 Graduation is more than showing up to walk.
-Be sure to look through Steps to Graduate on Time.
+Be sure to look through the College of Health Graduation resources.

 As an undergraduate student, you may petition once with the Registrar to exclude OSU courses from the calculation of institutional requirements, credits and grade point average, under a condition of the academic fresh start policy.
 (It is AR 31 on the regulations page)